 The focus of Catrescue.id is sterilization of street cats through the Trap Neuter Return (TNR) program.
 However, almost all of the colonies that we monitor are located on the side of busy roads or in dangerous public spaces.
+So, we also hope they can find a loving home and responsible adopter.

 We quite often see cats with conditions that require special attention including kittens, pregnant cats, wounded cats, sick cats, or senior cats.
 We try our best to find them a home that can help care for them temporarily (foster) or families who want to adopt them forever (adopter).